YuetChan/trading-waza/README.md

 ### Build & Run
     docker-compose up

-A "ebdbdata" directory would be created in parent directory for storing sql data
+A "tbdbdata" directory would be created in parent directory for storing sql data
 ### Usage
 **Sign up**

 First, create an invite code in redis

-        docker exec -it eb-redis sh
+        docker exec -it tb-redis sh
         redis-cli
         set useremail:INVITE_CODE <code>

 Then, create a deafult master in mariadb

-        docker exec -it eb-mariadb sh
+        docker exec -it tb-mariadb sh
         mysql -u <username> -p <password>
-        use eb
+        use tb
         insert into master(master_id, name, uploaded_at, uploaded_by) values (1, "default_master", -1, -1);

 **Finally, Post /register**